kodola/Recyfood/README.md

 # Recyfood
-Link to the project: https://kodola.github.io/Recyfood/RECYFOOD_beta/build/#/

-RECYFOOD is an application that generates simple recipes from ingredients that we usually have at home.
+Link to the project: https://kodola.github.io/Recyfood/RECYFOOD_beta/build/#/ RECYFOOD is a simple application that generates recipes from the database.
+It was created in ES6, React and Scss technologies.
-It promotes the use of basic products, without surprises.
-Even the simplest ingredients can create masterpiece!
-The application is currently only in Polish.

 ## Table of contents
 * [General info](#general-info)